 System Prompt: (Optional) A global prefix to every example, e.g.,

-You are a helpful assistant.
+You are a helpful assistant. -

 Prompt Template: (Optional) If your data needs wrapping in a custom template, e.g.,

-<system> {system_prompt} <user> {prompt}
+<system> {system_prompt} <user> {prompt}. -

 Train/Validation Split: Percentage (fraction) for splitting your

-into training and validation sets.-
+.jsonlinto training and validation sets.-

 Split Type